-Interestingly, in order to meet this huge technical challenge they decided to throw the rulebook out of the window.
-Their approach was not only to harness advances in science and technology but also to combine them with what had worked most successfully in the past.
-The result was the creation of a new and unique super-strength singleply belt, which they have called Ultra X, which is already changing traditional thinking.
+Interestingly, in order to meet this huge challenge, Dunlop decided to throw the rulebook out of the window.
+Its approach was not only to harness advances in science and technology but also to combine them with what had worked most successfully in the past.
+The result was the creation of a new and unique superstrength single-ply belt, which they have called Ultra X and which is already changing traditional thinking.